Chinese New Year in the UK

 This consists of 5 bowls of rice and chopsticks, Chinese New Year cake, a whole chicken, and pork belly.
 (Salt is sprinkled on top of the rice and pork for flavour).
 3 tea cups and 5 wine cups (三茶五酒).

-In the afternoon of the Lunar New Year’s Eve, the ceremony of “ci nian” (Traditional Chinese: 辭年, which means to bid farewell to the old year) will be held by offering food and joss money to the Heaven, the family gods, the ancestors and finally to the wandering souls (passed away souls of former residents who died without family, not receiving a proper funeral and hence still protecting the household's property) and Taoist gods of the property like Tu Di Gong.
+On the afternoon of Lunar New Year’s Eve, the ceremony of Ci Nian (Traditional Chinese: 辭年), which means bidding farewell to the old year, is held by offering food and joss paper to Heaven, the family gods, the ancestors, and finally the wandering souls - the souls of former residents who died without family, did not receive a proper funeral, and are believed to still protect the household - as well as the Taoist gods of the property, such as Tu Di Gong.

-We start by pouring the 3 cups of tea and 5 cups of wine, and then lighting 3 incense and 2 red candles.
-We offer prayers and good luck phrases and once the red candle burns about half way we offer a second round of wine in each glass (top up), then again when the red candle nearly finishes burning, followed by burning the money offerings.
+We start by pouring 3 cups of tea and 5 cups of wine, then lighting 3 incense sticks and 2 red candles.
+We say our prayers and auspicious phrases, and once the red candles have burned about halfway down, we offer a second round of wine in each glass as a top-up.
+We do the same again when the candles are nearly finished burning, followed by burning the paper offerings.

-Once the offerings have finished burning and the candles and incense finish burning we pour a bit of each wine from each wine glass into the ashes of the incinerator where we had burned the offerings and then we put the cups and food offerings back onto the ancestral altar.
+Once the offerings, candles and incense have all finished burning, we pour a little wine from each glass into the ashes in the incinerator where the offerings were burned.
+We then place the cups and food offerings back onto the ancestral altar.

-The family gather to have a family banquet whilst enjoying the Chinese New Year Gala on TV (we usually watch the Hong Kong TVB Chinese new year Gala)
+The family gathers for a reunion banquet while enjoying the Chinese New Year Gala on TV.
+We usually watch the Hong Kong TVB Chinese New Year Gala.

-It is a fun day filled with eating and entertainment.
+It is always a fun day filled with food and entertainment.

-It's always fun watching the Taoist priests read out our fortunes for the year based on our lunar animal.
+It is also always fun watching the Taoist priests read out our fortunes for the year based on our lunar zodiac animal.

 Taboos

-During the new year period, the use of scissors, knives, and other sharp objects is avoided.
-The Chinese believe that sharp objects will cut your stream of wealth and success for the year.
-So usually sharp objects are also put away on Chinese New Year Eve.
+During the New Year period, the use of scissors, knives and other sharp objects is also avoided.
+It is believed that sharp objects can cut off your stream of wealth and success for the year, so they are usually put away on Chinese New Year’s Eve as well.

 15 Day Chinese New Year Celebrations